 Port Headset 2-channel 4-channel 6-channel 8-channel

 Light Blue Line In Line In Line In Line In

 Lime Line Out Front Speaker Out Front Speaker Out Front Speaker Out

 Pink Mic In Mic In Mic In Mic In

 Orange - Center/Subwoofer Center/Subwoofer

 Black Rear Speaker Out Rear Speaker Ou Rear Speaker Out

-Gray Side Speaker Out
+Gray - - - Side Speaker Out

-- USB 2.0 ports 1 and 2.
-These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 11.
-External SATA port.
-This port connects an external Serial ATA hard disk drive.
-To configure a RAID 0, RAID 1, or JBOD set, install an external Serial ATA hard disk drive and an internal Serial ATA hard disk drive connected to the onboard Serial ATA connector labeled SATA E2.

-The external SATA port supports external Serial ATA 3.0 Gb/s devices.
-Longer cables support higher power requirements to deliver signal up to two meters away, and enables improved hotswap function.

-- Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cable and installed Serial ATA hard disk drives; otherwise, you cannot enter the JMicron RAID utility and SATA BIOS setup during POST. - If you intend to create a RAID configuration using this connector, set the JMicron eSATA/PATA Controller Mode item in the BIOS to [RAID].
-Setting this item to [AHCI] supports Native Command Queuing (NCQ) function.
-See section 4.4.5 Onboard Devices Configuration for details. - Refer to section 5.4 RAID configurations for details about configuring a RAID 0, RAID 1, or JBOD.

-- DO NOT insert a different connector to this port. - DO NOT unplug the external Serial ATA box when a RAID 0 or JBOD is configured.

-- 12. USB 2.0 ports 3 and 4.
+- 12. USB 2.0 ports 1 and 2.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 13.
+External SATA ports.
+These ports connect external Serial ATA hard disk drives.
+To configure a RAID 0 or RAID 1 set, install an external Serial ATA hard disk drive and an internal Serial ATA hard disk drive connected to one of the onboard Serial ATA connectors labeled F ESATA12.

+The external SATA ports support external Serial ATA 3.0 Gb/s devices.
+Longer cables support higher power requirements to deliver signal up to two meters away, and enables improved hot-swap function

+- Before creating a RAID set using Serial ATA hard disks, make sure that you have connected the Serial ATA signal cable and installed Serial ATA hard disk drives; otherwise, you cannot enter the Marvell RAID utility and SATA BIOS setup during POST. - If you intend to create a RAID configuration using one of these connectors, set the Marvell SATA Controller Mode item in the BIOS to [RAID].
+See section 4.4.5 Onboard Device Configuration for details.

-Coaxial S/PDIF Out port.
-This port connects an external audio output device via a coaxial S/PDIF cable. - 14.
+- DO NOT insert different connectors to these ports. - DO NOT unplug the external Serial ATA box when a RAID 0 or RAID 1 is configured. - 14.
+USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - 15.
+Optical S/PDIF Out port.
+This port connects an external audio output device via an optical S/PDIF cable. - 16.
 USB 2.0 ports 5 and 6.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices.